briggsb9/pi-smart-doorbell/README.md

 # Architecture
 * Azure Computer Vision provides the object detection to confirm a human presense
 * A Telegram bot provides the messaging endpoint
-* The workflow is provided by a couple of python scripts set to run inside the motion detection software 'Motion'.
+* Two custom python scripts are triggered inside the motion detection software 'Motion'.
 The first takes a snapshot when motion is detected in the center of the cameras FOV.
 The second handles the API calls to Azure and Telegram

 ![Image of components](https://github.com/SGGIRBS/pi-smart-doorbell/blob/master/images/smartcam.png)